silviogutierrez/reactivated/reactivated.io/server/docs/why-nix.md

 at _that_ point in time.

 Not just language-level dependencies like `requests` or `react`, but actual binaries and language runtimes themselves.
-That's right, you should declare `python3.9` and `jdk11`.
+That's right, you should declare `python 3.9` and `jdk 11`.
 Don't just document them, _require_ them.

 Check these requirements into your code.